Offer Offer

 Check Locked User Accounts Via ADAC

-Which Event ID gets generated after a user gets locked out from the AD?
+Which Event ID indicates a user lockout from the AD?

 The Event ID concerning user lockout is 4740.
 To view it,